Itinerary: 1 Day in Paris – Must Do & Must See (Map Included)

 Time you should spend on the Champs-Elysées: 1 hour

-Start your journey with one of the fanciest and most famous steps in the whole world: the Place du Rond-Point des Champs-Elysées, at the Champs-Elysées-Clemenceau station (lines 1 and 9).
-First, begin the day softly with a breakfast on the most beautiful avenue in the world, the Champs-Elysées.
+Start your journey at one of the most chic and famous spots in the world: Place du Rond-Point des Champs-Élysées, at the Champs-Élysées-Clemenceau station (lines 1 and 9).
+Begin your day with a leisurely tour of some shops on the most beautiful avenue in the world, the Champs-Élysées.

-Once you’ve eaten, walk up the avenue to the Arc de Triomphe (book your Skip-the-line ticket to the rooftop here).
-It’s a 1km-long walk.
-Enjoy the luxury shops (Cartier, Louis Vuitton, etc..).
+After that, walk up the avenue to the Arc de Triomphe (book your Skip-the-line ticket to the rooftop here).
+It’s a 1 km-long walk.

-What we like: The animation!
-This is THE Parisian touristic place you must go to.
+What I like: The vibrant atmosphere!
+This is THE must-visit Parisian tourist spot.

-What we love: The wide range of brands: major shops, the finest restaurants,… but you can also find several much cheaper fast-foods and store chains.
+What I love: The wide range of brands: major shops, the finest restaurants,… but you can also find several much cheaper fast-food and store chains.

 tour eiffel